GentiLicenji/TransactionServer/README.md

 <br/> I would opt out for the Fluid api setters using pure java code.
 It is also the common choice when generating java models in Swagger/OpenAPI.
 <br/> I would use mapstruct for complex model mappings that require a lot of code manipulation as it simplifies the whole process and saves time.

+### Application properties
+All sensitive properties like username passwords will be setup as kubernetes secrets in a cloud deployment environment.
+<br/>Depending on the cloud provider, they would be linked with specific solutions
+(HashiCorp Vault, AWS secret manager,Azure Key Vault,Google Cloud Secret Manager etc.)
+<br/> Sensitive data can also be managed by jenkins pipeline for an on-prem solution,
+and they can be injected during deployment using custom scripts.

+For multi-tenant and multi-cluster complex deployments, I would highly recommend applying Helm charts to manage the different property files.

 ### Business Logic Implementation Ideas

 * Transaction count limit.